garrettheath4/rpi-tv-remote/README.md

 ### Summary

-At its core, this project is designed to run on a Raspberry Pi 3 Model B running the Raspbian 8 "jessie" operating system.
+At its core, this project is designed to run on a Raspberry Pi 3 Model B running the Raspbian Stretch operating system.
 Some hardware is required to allow the Raspberry Pi to send IR signals and a touchscreen display is required to allow user input.
 (If you're starting from scratch, all of the hardware including the Raspberry Pi should cost less than $200.)
 This project then uses